Legal Gambling Age in the UK

 To hold a UKGC licence, operators must adhere to all of the applicable Licence Conditions and Codes of Practice (LCCP) requirements.
 Failure to comply with the LCCP can result in stiff penalties and even licences being revoked.

-While the LCCP is an extensive document covering all licensing regulations and requirements, here are some of the key points they establish:
+While the LCCP is an extensive document covering all licensing regulations and requirements, here are some of the key points it establishes:

-• Must display licensing details and make UKGC licence visible.
+- Must display licensing details and make the UKGC licence visible.

 Relevant Laws in the UK